pachterlab/kb_docs/docs/source/manuals/bustools.rst

 **Arguments:**

--o, --output=STRING  Filename to output the *on list* into.
+-o, --output=STRING  Filename to output the on-list into.

--f, --threshold=INT  A *highly* optional parameter specifying the minimum number of times a barcode must appear to be included in the *on list*.
+-f, --threshold=INT  A *highly* optional parameter specifying the minimum number of times a barcode must appear to be included in the on-list.
 If not provided, a threshold will be determined based on the first 200 to 100200 BUS records.

 bustools capture